RENCI/adcirc2cog/README.md

 # adcirc2cog
-This repo has software that creates a geotiff, and then converts it to a Cloud Optimized Geotiff (COG)
+This repo has software that creates a geotiff, and then converts it to a Cloud Optimized Geotiff (COG).
+This branch supsets the the data.

 ## Build
   cd build